 If the case is not very severe, a patient usually needs to undergo conservative therapy and also follow dietary restrictions.
 For instance people with tricuspid valve stenosis need to eat no more than 3 gr of salt and drink 2 liters of water per day.
 Conservative therapy aims to reduce congestion in the organs and excrete excess fluid.

-Tricuspid valve stenosis surgery is performed if tricuspid valve stenosis starts to present danger to patient's heart in the form of possible heart failure.
-Surgery has several options.
-For instance, a surgeon can repair leaflets of the tricuspid valve to normalize the blood flow.
-He can also implant the biological prosthesis or mechanical valve, if the tricuspid valve is unable to carry out its functions anymore.
+- Tricuspid valve replacement (artificial or biological) is implantation of the biological prosthesis or mechanical valve.
+It is performed if valve is unable to carry out its functions anymore.
 After implantation of mechanical prosthesis patient requires constant administration of drugs that reduce blood clotting by blocking the synthesis of liver substances.
 Biological prosthesis needs to be changed if it becomes not as effective as it used to be.
 Usually doctors use the natural prosthesis of such animals as bull, pig or cow.
 The human implant can also be used for this type of tricuspid valve stenosis surgery.
 Tricuspid valve stenosis treatment also includes drugs that can stop or prevent the process of narrowing of the arteries.